Graduate Degree Coursework Requirements and Guidelines

 ** Basic Guidelines for MA Essay Exams**

 1) The questions on the exam are based on the student’s graduate work in the major and minor field.
-As such, the core issues addressed should come from upper-level survey courses the professor offers in the field (especially extra graduate-level readings and research), as well as graduate seminars in the field.
+As such, the core issues addressed should come from upper-level survey courses the professor offers in the field (especially extra graduate level readings and research), as well as graduate seminars in the field.

-2) Once a student has chosen her or his major and minor fields, she or he meets with the professors who will serve on the committee.
-This would normally be in the Fall of the second year in the program, assuming the student plans to take the Essay Exam in the Spring of the second year.
-At this meeting, the professor and student discuss general issues and themes that might be addressed in the exam but not exact question topics.
-At this time, the faculty and student may also decide upon some additional bibliography to be covered.
-This may also include material from classes the student has not taken or only audited if the professor provides a recent syllabus.
+2) Once a student has chosen her or his major and minor fields, she or he meets with the professors who will serve on the committee in the Fall of the second year in the program.
+At this meeting, professor and student discuss general issues and themes that might be addressed in the exam but not exact question topics.
+The advisor and student should decide upon the bibliography to be covered, consisting of about ten to fifteen items per essay topic, by December 1.
+It may

 3) The Essay Exam answers should show broad comprehension of both the major and minor fields.
-This includes artists and works of art as well as scholarship.
+This includes artists and works of art, as well as scholarship.

 IV.
 Publishable Paper Option